Skip to main content

 • Pack<T>, a wrapper for bit-packing data into fewer field elements for onchain storage.

-• EncData<T>, encrypted data without embedded cipher info.
+• EncData<T>, confidential data without embedded cipher info.
 Use with .to_arcis_with_pubkey_and_nonce() when multiple values share the same key.

 Float emulation: Arcis emulates f64/f32 as fixed-point with 52 fractional bits.
 This differs from IEEE 754 floats: